Semantics for eXtra large Banks

 Require a sophisticated data model transformation

-See the article of issues resolved for many-to-many relationships, closure axioms, hierarchies, incomplete and inverse object properties. (https://fib-dm.com/ontology-object-property-data-model-associative-entities/)
+See the article on issues resolved for many-to-many relationships, closure axioms, hierarchies, incomplete, and inverse object properties. (https://fib-dm.com/ontology-object-property-data-model-associative-entities/)

 We adhere to the industry-standard